Hikes for Young Children

 Best Season: Usually accessible all year; the falls in spring is quite spectacular

 Twin Falls is a great year-round hike to a beautiful waterfall.
 With its big pay-off at trail's end, Twin Falls is an ideal hike for small children.
-There are benches and a nice viewpoint of the falls at 0.75 mile, which is a good turn-around for smaller toddlers or if you opt to leave a backpack behind.
+There are benches and a nice viewpoint of the falls at 0.75 mile, which is a good turn-around for smaller toddlers or if you opt to leave the baby backpack behind.
 But by hiking another mile (down and then up again), you will reach a sturdy bridge that crosses high over the water and between the two falls.
 Kids will be mesmerized by the waterfalls and the water all around them.
 Do note that this is a popular trail, and on weekends don't expect any solitude.

 Franklin FallsLocation: Snoqualmie Pass